 In partnership with the City of Eugene and Sanipac, EEP is helping 4j schools reduce their solid waste through commingle recycling and composting with the Love Food Not Waste program.
-For the 2017/18 school year, we are currently working with 10 schools across the district.
-We provide support, supplies, equipment and training, as well as related STEAM classroom activities.
+For the 2018/19 school year, we are currently working with 10 schools across School District 4J.
+We provide support, supplies, equipment and training, as well as related STEaM classroom activities.
 Schools are reimbursed for the cost of food waste pick-up by the City of Eugene.
-Last year, the 14 participating school cafeterias diverted hundreds of pounds of food waste from the landfill and were reimbursed $7474.21!
+Last year, 12 participating schools diverted hundreds of pounds of food waste from the landfill!

 Check out this cool video: Love Food Not Waste video